Levels: Beginner, Intermediate

 Artist Talk at THE LODGE, Berlin-Neukölln (5-7pm): July 3rd

-Extended Practice Session at the Decks in a Club: July 23rd (tba)
+Extended Practice Session at ACUD Club: July 22nd (1pm-5pm)

 ACUD CLUB